LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

-Elasticsearch will return top 5 customer IDs with the highest number of transactions(documents).
+Elasticsearch will return 5 customer IDs("key") with the highest number of transactions("doc_count").
 ![image](https://user-images.githubusercontent.com/60980933/114796514-6906df00-9d4e-11eb-862e-ac8eed4a10e2.png)

 **Bucket sorting for terms aggregation**

-By default, the terms aggregation sorts buckets based on the `_count`
+By default, the `terms aggregation` sorts buckets based on the "doc_count"
 values in descending order.
 To reverse this order, you can add an order parameter to the aggregation.
-Then specify that you want to sort buckets based on the `_count` values in ascending(asc) order!
+Then, specify that you want to sort buckets based on the `_count` values in ascending(asc) order!

 Example:
 ```